What Is a Passport?

 - For U.S. citizens who applied for a passport when they were younger than 16 years of age, their passport is only valid for 5 years.

-- Immigration law in the United States is rapidly changing, and if you have concerns about your country of citizenship or that your U.S. immigration status may be problematic for travel purposes, you should contact the International and Off-Campus Studies Office.
+- Immigration law in the United States is rapidly changing, and if you have concerns about your country of citizenship or that your U.S. immigration status may be problematic for travel purposes.
+The Taylor Center for Equity and Inclusion is committed to serving as the primary resource for the educational, personal, and professional growth and development of the diverse international student population at St. Olaf College.
+Immigration Status and Visa Processing for International Students is handled by the Visa Coordinator at 1-507-786-3060.

 - It is your responsibility to research the travel requirements for citizens of your home country traveling to your study abroad country, and returning to the U.S.